 - Parabens are considered as xenoestrogens.
-In other words, these chemicals can mimic the hormone estrogen in your body.
+In other words, these chemicals can mimic the hormone estrogeni XWomen's sex hormones that play a key role in the growth and maintenance of their reproductive system and secondary sexual traits. in your body.
 Parabens bind the estrogen receptors in your body.
 Compared to methylparaben and ethylparaben, butylparaben and propylparaben have high estrogenic activity in the human body.
 This estrogenic activity may lead to breast cancer development (2).

 - Parabens can elevate cellular level damage caused by UV exposure, which may even cause skin cancer (5).

 - Parabens can also sensitize the skin, causing allergic reactions.
-A study found that ethylparaben used as an antifungal agent (5%) on human skin caused contact dermatitis (6).
+A study found that ethylparaben used as an antifungal agent (5%) on human skin caused contact dermatitisi XA broad term used to refer to various types of skin irritation, such as dryness, redness, itchiness, and inflammation.
+(6).

 Due to these reasons, many cosmetic and skin care brands shifted to “paraben-free” products.
 However, even though these products claim that they are paraben-free, they still use preservatives.
 Usually, alcohol, grapefruit seed extracts, or sorbate are used as preservatives.

 Hence, many regulatory bodies in different countries regulate the concentration of parabens in the products.

 Regulatory Measures On The Use Of Parabens

 The regulatory bodies examined the concentration of parabens and limited their percentage to the extent that would be safe for the consumers to use (within the Margin of Safety).